caseif/AdventOfCode-2022/day02_prolog/README.md

 You may notice that I completely skipped over input handling.
-This is because this part wasn't especially interesting to implement (read a byte, compare against \n, finalize the line and recurse if so), and also just turns out to be a pretty big pain in a declarative PL, because that's just not something a declarative language is very good for and it's hard to do it elegantly.
+This is because this part wasn't especially interesting to implement (read a byte, compare against \n, finalize the line and recurse if so), and also just turns out to be a pretty big pain in a declarative language, because that's just not something a declarative language is very good for and it's hard to do it elegantly.
 This is all compounded by my general lack of knowledge of the language - the biggest snags I hit in terms of time wasted were failing to realize that `read/2` expects the input lines to be terms (which must have a trailing period), and not properly handling `end_of_file` and causing a mysterious stack overflow.

 To my dismay, my initial answer turned out to be incorrect.
 I thought I might have made some grave logical misstep, but